 - In the alt-text tags for your images

-But, don’t be tempted to cram as many of your keywords into your post as you can.
+But, again, don’t be tempted to cram as many of your keywords into your post as you can.
 It will just look spammy and Google will actually penalise you for it.

 It’s worth downloading a plugin like Yoast if your website supports it as it makes SEO so much easier.

 For social media posts: